top of page

 Screenshot 2025-11-11 at 9.16.06 PM.png

-Calendar extension to reduce social planning scheduling friction for college students
+Calendar extension tool to reduce social planning scheduling friction

 TIMELINE